Why you should calculate start-up costs

 2. Understand your start-up costs

-Your start-up costs will depend on the type of business you're starting, your business structure and the industry you're entering.
-Our template lists some expenses common to all business types, such as:
+Your start-up costs will depend on the type of business you're starting, your business structure and your industry.

-Determine your running costs
+Consider your running costs

 Running costs are the day-to-day expenses associated with operating your business.
 It's the amount of money you will regularly spend on things such as wages, rent and buying stock.

-3. Calculate your start-up costs
+3. Add up your costs

 If you’re using estimated costs, label them clearly and state whether your figures include or exclude goods and services tax (GST).